Preparing to Teach

 There is a parallel between iterative and the theory of Natural Selection.
 Both involve a trial and error process in which the most suitable design advances to the next generation, while less suitable designs perish by the wayside.
 Subsequent versions of a product should also get progressively better as its producers learn what works and what doesn’t in a process of refinement and continuous improvement.

 This feedback can—and perhaps should—be collected separately from your Faculty Evaluation.
-The kinds of questions which provide insight into your course delivery are often not asked by the University for tenure and promotion purposes.
+The kinds of questions that provide insight into your course delivery are often not asked by the University for tenure and promotion purposes.

 How to Get Good Feedback